Stepping through the mirror - the anatomy of denial.

 - I'm not responsible for anything because you could have expected it!

 After receiving any of the three categories of answer - do not bring facts into the conflict.
-This is unfortunately a conflictual process, there is zero collaboration occurring.
+This is a conflictual process, there is zero collaboration occurring.
 You have been dumped on, if you can find a way to make things better - do so...but I'm not optimistic.

 Summery: